 As a freelance translator (French-English) and proofreader (French-English and English-English) Dr Haste specialises in academic, musical, historical and social sciences material.
 She holds the Diploma in Translation IoLET (Master's level) with Merit, is a member of the European Society of Translation Studies and of the prestigious Chartered Institute of Linguists in London, England; she currently teaches several courses in translation at Aix-Marseille University, France (for details see CV).
 She copy edited and proof read Villa-Lobos, the Music: An Analysis of His Style by L.M.
 Peppercorn, transl.
 Stefan de Haan (London: Kahn & Averill, 1991), and transcribed and translated archival material for the six-book series Convents in Exile 1600-1800, ed.
 Caroline Bowden (Pickering & Chatto, 2013).
 Her translations of academic articles in the fields of music, linguistics, genealogy, climatology, biodiversity and energy production have been published in leading journals, and she has recently been engaged in translating or copy-editing grant applications and academic job applications for doctoral students in Europe, Asia and the U.S, as well as theses in history and cultural anthropology.

 Current research areas:

-Identity, authenticity, creative response, ritual and performance, translation studies
+Language, music, identity, authenticity, creative response, ritual and performance

 Recent scholarly activity: